zjc19891106/ChatroomUIKit/README.md

  python3 -m http.server 8080
  ```

- Then,open `http://yourlocalhost:8080/documentation/chatroomuikit` in your browser.
+ Then,open `http://yourlocalhost:8080/documentation/chatroomuikit` in your browser.yourlocalhost is your local ip address.

 ## [Appearance](https://github.com/zjc19891106/ChatroomUIKit/tree/main/Documentation/Appearance.md).
 Detailed illustrations of available items in the UI part.